Mikmik28/bootcamp-ruby-activity/README.md

 ## Activity
 0. Clone this repo to your machine and open the folder in your preferred editor

-1. In `player.rb`, Define a method where player can heal using potions
+1. In `player.rb`, Define a method where player can heal using potions.
 Hint: use `self.hp` and `self.potions` to make the instance object change its attributes.
 You can of this like in javascript, `this.state.hp` `this.state.potions`